-The majority of fire fighters gain their education and training through 2-year associate's degree programs and on-the-job instruction.
-However, some universities and community colleges offer 4-year bachelor's degree programs in fire science for those individuals who are interested in earning positions of management and leadership in the fire service industry.
+The majority of fire fighters gain their education and training through two-year associate's degree programs and on-the-job instruction.
+However, some universities and community colleges offer four-year bachelor's degree programs in fire science for individuals interested in assuming positions of management and leadership in the fire service industry.

-The requirements for fire science majors vary from school to school, but the majority of them require that incoming students hold at least a high school diploma.
-Some request that students have some amount of professional experience working within a fire service organization or similar public safety agency.
+Requirements for fire science majors vary from school to school, but the majority require incoming students to hold at least a high school diploma or GED.
+Some request that students have professional experience working within a fire service organization or similar public safety agency.

 - Fire prevention organization and management

 - Fire analysis, investigation and principles of fire behavior

 - Legal aspects of fire protection and hazardous material management

 Employment Outlook and Salary Info

 According to the U.S. Bureau of Labor Statistics (BLS), firefighters can expect to see 5% job growth for the years 2018 through 2028.
 Firefighters earned a median annual wage of $49,620 in May 2018, according to the BLS.
 In the same year, supervisors of firefighting and prevention workers earned $76,330 as a median annual wage.

 Continuing Education Information